Dynamic Kernels and Channel Attention for Low Resource Speaker Verification

-Figure \ref{fig:all_eer} displays the error rate per epoch across models with varying layers.
-The first observation that can be made is that the x-vector model has a worse performance despite attaining lower validation loss across epochs, suggesting there is poor generalisation capability within this model.
-Another key observation from the Figures, is that the 3 layer and 4 layer \textit{dconv} models that have a dimension of 1024 perform similarly across validation loss and error rate, which suggests that within the structure of the embeddings compiled by the dynamic kernels, critical context is learned and contained across the dimensionality of the layers rather than across the depth (number of layers) of the models.
+The x-vector model has a worse performance despite attaining lower validation loss than the other models, suggesting there is poor generalisation capability within this model.
+Another key observation from the results, is that the 3 layer and 4 layer \textit{dconv} models that have a dimension of 1024 perform similarly, which suggests that within the structure of the embeddings compiled by the dynamic kernels, critical context is learned and contained across the dimensionality of the layers rather than across the depth (number of layers) of the models.
 Despite the reduced parameters of the 3 layer (12 million parameters) model compared to the 4 layer (21 million parameters) model, it is possible to retain the modelling accuracy using the proposed approach by improving the embedding representation capabilities.

 Table \ref{tab:time} displays the average computation across the \textit{dconv} models and the X-vector baseline using an NVIDIA RTX3060 GPU.
 The average computation time for an epoch using the X-vector approach took approximately 2 hours, which is slightly faster than an epoch for the \textit{dconv} models, however to achieve the EER performance of 4.33\%, the number of epochs was increased to 25.
 The number of epochs for all \textit{dconv} models was 10 to attain the results listed in Table \ref{tab:vox_exps}, therefore while each epoch with a 3 or 4 layer \textit{dconv} model may take longer to compute, the models will finish training with less overall time and with a slightly improved performance.
 To train the \textit{dconv} model on both VoxCeleb datasets took an average of 33 hours per epoch, while the ECAPA-TDNN model took an average of 24 hours per epoch.